- April 29, 2020

 A: When a patient is given a diagnosis of Peripheral Arterial Disease, it’s always interesting to find out the cause.
 The initial diagnosis of Peripheral Arterial Disease can be made by simply taking a look at the blood vessels on an ultrasound or Doppler test.
 However, I recommend complete blood work to take a look at a patient’s sugar, kidney function, and blood pressure.

 In addition, we complete an entire lifestyle modification and risk factor profile for the patient – especially if the patient has a history of smoking.
 Oftentimes, patients who come in with the diagnosis of Peripheral Arterial Disease don’t need a procedure immediately.
 In fact, most patients who only suffer from claudication can easily be treated with medication and lifestyle changes.
 It’s those patients who are suffering from non-healing ulcerations, who are in end-stage disease, that need to see a vascular specialist.

 As a physician, advocating for the patient is uncovering the baseline of this disease.
-This includes making sure the right blood workup is done, their diet is modified, their diabetes is under control, they stop smoking, and that they are also seeing other specialists.
+This includes making sure that the right blood workup is done, that their diet is modified, their diabetes is under control, that they stop smoking, and that they are also seeing other specialists.

 Q: Why is it beneficial to have Peripheral Arterial Disease procedures performed in an outpatient setting?